ssc-sp/datahub-portal/WebPortal/Pages/Forms/Pip/PipFormIntro.md

 To support you in completing the data entry, a [PIP Webform Guidance](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll/link/71571677) document has been developed and saved on GC Docs.

-Additional supporting guidance material can be found saved [here](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll?func=ll&objId=71758883&objAction=browse&viewType=1).
-This includes roles and responsibilities and background information on the Policy on Results.
+Additional supporting guidance material can be found [here](https://gcdocs.gc.ca/nrcan-rncan/llisapi.dll?func=ll&objId=71758883&objAction=browse&viewType=1).
+This includes roles, responsibilities and background information on the Policy on Results.

 #### Plans for Future Audits and Evaluations